 Withlacoochee River Things to Do

 You can enjoy Withlacoochee’s scenic environment by going kayaking.
 Watch for alligators, bald eagles, manatees, kingfishers, and bears while you paddle downstream.
 Your guide should be knowledgeable enough to handle the navigation and narrations about flora and fauna.
 Halfway, you can stop for food before moving on.

 As a result of how gorgeous and long the river is, every bend will offer you a new thrilling opportunity to take in the beauty of Florida.
 You are bound to have even more fun if you have a guide that intrigues you with commentaries and facts.

 There is a Withlacoochee bike trail nearby that parallels the river.
-You could either pedal fast or bike while taking in the surroundings and exploring the outdoors.
+You could pedal fast or bike while taking in the surroundings and exploring the outdoors.

-For the history enthusiasts, you can go to the state park close to the Withlacoochee River.
+History enthusiasts can go to the state park close to the Withlacoochee River.
 It is called Dade Battlefield, with pretty scenery and a serene environment that makes you want to soak it all up.
 Walking through the battlefield will also fill you with awe, especially when you learn about the story behind the place.

 Withlacoochee River boat ramp

 We also have great available lakes in the following areas that match your search criteria.

 Current Outdoor blogs

 Fishing for Bass in Heavy Grass: What Lures Do You Need?
 Nothing can kill your moods like driving up to your beloved pond or lake and seeing it overgrown with weeds and heavy grass in all your favorite locations!
 However, this can sometimes be a good thing.
 Some bass...